eleev/swift-design-patterns/Common Design Patterns/Structural/MulticastDelegation/MulticastDelegation.md

 }

 ```
-`ProfileModel` is a model class that represents a user's profile data and notifies the corresponding pieses of application about the chages.
-We could save the model and read in places where we need it, however in addition to data updates we have a special function that notifies about saving the data.
+`ProfileModel` is a model class that represents a user's profile data and notifies the corresponding pieces of application about the changes.
+We could save the model and read the data in places where we need it, however in addition to data updates we have a special function that notifies about saving the data.

 ```swift
 class ContainerViewController: UIViewController, ModelDelegate {